Sergio Agüero: 2009–11: UEFA Europa League win and departure

 On 27 August 2010, Atlético Madrid captured the UEFA Super Cup by beating favorites Inter Milan 2–0.
 Agüero provided the assist for José Antonio Reyes' opening goal and then secured the win by scoring the second.
 On 4 January 2011, Atlético Madrid confirmed via their official website that Agüero had signed a new contract which would keep him at the club until 2014.
 The following day, he was named as the new vice-captain of Atlético, along with strike partner Diego Forlán.
 The 2010–11 season was arguably Agüero's most successful for Atlético, as he scored 20 league goals for the first time in his career.
 Between March and May 2011, he went on a run of seven consecutive goalscoring appearances, a feat that no other player in Europe could match during the season.
 Agüero's final outing for Atlético came on 21 May against Mallorca, a game in which he reached two milestones.
 In a 4–3 win, he scored his first career hat-trick, the second goal being his 100th for the Colchoneros.
 Failure to celebrate any of the goals, however, led to speculation that he would be on his way out of the club.

 On 23 May 2011, Agüero announced on his official website that he wanted to move from Atlético and formally asked to be released from his contract.
 Agüero later spoke to ESPN, where he stated that he would "not be returning to Atlético".
-On the same day that Agüero officially became a Manchester City player, Atlético hosted a 2011–12 Europa League qualifier against Strømsgodset IF, where a group of Atlético fans brandished "Agüero, We Hope You Die" banners in a reaction to the striker's transfer to City at the Vicente Calderón on 28 July 2011, after he had previously stated his desire to see out his contract with the club just weeks before requesting a transfer.
+On the same day that Agüero officially became a Manchester City player, Atlético hosted a 2011–12 Europa League qualifier against Strømsgodset, where a group of Atlético fans brandished "Agüero, We Hope You Die" banners in a reaction to the striker's transfer to City at the Vicente Calderón on 28 July 2011, after he had previously stated his desire to see out his contract with the club just weeks before requesting a transfer.
 Upon his departure, Atlético used the money from Agüero's sale to buy Radamel Falcao as his replacement.